EvanRaeder/image_files/README.md

-# Image File Encoder/Decoder
+# File Encode and Decode to .PNG

 ## Description

-This project is aimed at managing and organizing image files.
-It provides a user-friendly interface to browse, search, and categorize images efficiently.
-Additionally, it includes functionality for encoding and decoding image files using buffer writing to optimize memory usage.
+This project is aimed at converting files to images so they can be uploaded to hosting platforms.
+It includes functionality for encoding and decoding image files using buffer writing to optimize memory usage.
+Larger files are split into multiple images to allow them to be uploaded to most platforms.

 ## Features